jarondl/pygtfs/README.md

     sched = gtfs.load('data/bart.zip', 'data/bart.db')

-Once you've created the database you can access the data quickly without regenerating the database by creating a Schedule object directly.
+Once you've created the database you can access the data quickly without regenerating the database by creating a Schedule object directly as follows.
+Keep in mind that the SQL database will be much bigger on disk than a zip file (the order of magnitude varies a decent amount).

     sched = gtfs.Schedule('data/bart.db')